jsilvestre/tasky/README.md

 * touch
 * mkdir

-If you have any trouble finding a solution, let me know you are intested, so we can look into it together.
+If you have any trouble finding a solution, let me know you are interested, so we can look into it together.

+## Useful resources
+Tasky is not built on a monolithic framework, but rather on multiple smaller libraries.
+While it comes with a bunch advantages, the drawback is that you need to check multiple documentations to understand what is going on.
+Here they are:

+* [React JS](https://facebook.github.io/react/) is for the view.
+* [Redux](http://rackt.org/redux/docs/api/) (which act as a sort of Controller).
+    * `actions` are triggered by user inputs.
+    * `reducers` change the app's state based on `actions`.
+    * `selectors` maps the app's state so it can be displayed.
+* Routing is done thanks to [url-pattern](https://www.npmjs.com/package/url-pattern) and [history](https://github.com/rackt/history).
+* [superagent](https://github.com/visionmedia/superagent) is used for all HTTP interactions.

 # Contributing
 Let me know what you would like to see in the application so we can discuss it.
 The simplest way to do it is [opening an issue](https://github.com/jsilvestre/tasky/issues/new).